vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **CMD**: Read from the notebook.

+**CMD**: Explain importance of indentation in Python

+**SAY**: Python code is organised into "blocks" that are noticable visually because of
+         _equal indentation_.
+Each line of code within a block _must_ be equally indented.
+Thankfully, Jupyter is very helpful but problems can still happen if you are not careful.

+**CMD**: Demonstrate unequal indentation.
+Ask students what happens when they try to run the
+         cell with unequal indentation.
+Ask them to fix it.

 **SAY**: A lot of what you do as a programmer will be debugging: your program will fail in some way and
          it is up to you to diagnose what the problem is and fix it.
 If you're getting an error message then pasting the error message into a search engine is an excellent idea, many problems are